 Luxembourg’s capital city, also called Luxembourg, is situated in the south of the country.
 Its central geographical location and multilingualism give it a cosmopolitan flair.
 The city was named European Capital of Culture in 1995 and 2007 and describes itself as a ‘unique melting pot of culture and cultures’.

 The city of Luxembourg boasts a rich history dating back to the Roman era.
 The watchtower in the Fish Market, the oldest part of the city, dates back to the 4th Century.
-The 10th century “Lucilinburhuc” (little fortress) has been widely extended over the years.
-Vauban’s 17th century additions to the defences led to Luxembourg becoming known at the “Gibraltar of the North”, but much of this fortress was dismantled between 1867 and 1883 under the Treaty of London.
+The 10th-century “Lucilinburhuc” (little fortress) has been widely extended over the years.
+Vauban’s 17th-century additions to the defences led to Luxembourg becoming known as the “Gibraltar of the North”, but much of this fortress was dismantled between 1867 and 1883 under the Treaty of London.

-Fans of modern art can make their way to the Musee d’Art Modern Grand-Duc Jeanor to Casino Luxembourg – Forum d’art Conterporain.
-Their respective websites are works of art in themselves and provide access information and details of temporary exhibitions.
+Fans of modern art can make their way to the Musee d’Art Modern Grand-Duc Jean or to Casino Luxembourg – Forum d’art Conterporain.
+Their respective websites are works of art in themselves and provide access to information and details of temporary exhibitions.
 Music lovers can check what’s on at the striking Philharmonie, which hosts jazz and world music performances as well as classical concerts.